South Korea bans dropping anti-Pyongyang leaflets | DW | 22.12.2020

 South Korea has barred the sending of propaganda leaflets, goods and money into North Korea.
 Seoul said the amendment is necessary to protect the lives and safety of people living in border regions.

-The amendment to the Development of Inter-Korean Relations Act calls for punishing the sending of leaflets across the border

-South Korea's Cabinet on Tuesday approved a bill banning the launching of propaganda leaflets into North Korea, South Korean news agency Yonhap reported.
+South Korea's Cabinet has approved a bill banning the launching of propaganda leaflets into North Korea, South Korean news agency Yonhap reported.

-Foreign Ministry spokesperson Choi Young-sam told reporters that the Seoul government promises to strengthen communication with the international community, including the US, to provide an extensive explanation of the decision to avoid any misunderstanding.
+Foreign Ministry spokesperson Choi Young-sam told reporters on Tuesday that the Seoul government promises to strengthen communication with the international community, including the United States, to provide an extensive explanation of the decision to avoid any misunderstanding.

-The amendment to the Development of Inter-Korean Relations Act, which passed the National Assembly earlier this month, calls for punishing the sending of leaflets across the border with up to three years in prison or a fine of up to 30 million won ($27,047, €22,130).
+The amendment to the Development of Inter-Korean Relations Act, which passed the National Assembly earlier this month, calls for those who send leaflets across the border to be punished with up to three years in prison or a fine of up to 30 million won ($27,047, €22,130).

-The amendment also bars any scattering of printed materials, goods, money and other items of value across the border, and restricts loudspeaker propaganda broadcasts, which the South's military once deployed as part of psychological warfare against Pyongyang until it withdrew the equipment following the 2018 summit between the two Koreas.
+The amendment bars any scattering of printed materials, goods, money and other items of value across the border.
+It also restricts loudspeaker propaganda broadcasts, which the South's military once deployed as part of psychological warfare against Pyongyang until it withdrew the equipment following the 2018 summit between the two Koreas.

 During the Cabinet meeting, Prime Minister Chung Sye-kyun asked Unification Minister Lee In-young to make sure that the law is carried out in accordance with its purposes in a situation where "various opinions have been raised."

-But Seoul, intent on improving relations on the splintered peninsula, has argued that the ban is necessary to protect the lives and safety of people living in border regions near the Demilitarized Zone because sending such materials could provoke Pyongyang, which has long denounced the practice.
+But Seoul, intent on improving relations on the splintered peninsula, has argued that the ban is necessary to protect the lives and safety of people living in border regions near the Demilitarized Zone.
+Sending such materials could provoke Pyongyang, which has long denounced the practice.

 The ban is scheduled to take effect in three months.
 The ministry plans to produce a guideline before the law is put into effect.